fluttercandies/flutter_photo_manager/README.md

 Some operating systems will prompt confirmation dialogs for each entities' deletion, we have no way to avoid them.
-Make sure your customers accept repeatedly confirmations.
+Make sure you're using the correct method, and your customers accept repeatedly confirmations.

 #### Features for iOS or macOS